Why work falls through the cracks

 See how to absorb more request volume →People submit work into the platform, but the real coordination, decisions, and execution happen in chat, email, spreadsheets, and side docs.

-See why adoption breaks down →People cannot easily see the work, step in to help, or pick things up when someone is out because the system hides too much by default.
+See how to make teamwork more recoverable →People cannot easily see the work, step in to help, or pick things up when someone is out because the system hides too much by default.

-See why open systems get used →Work gets completed, but there is no clean record of what was done, who did it, when it happened, or what evidence supports completion.
+See why reminders alone do not hold →Work gets completed, but there is no clean record of what was done, who did it, when it happened, or what evidence supports completion.

 See how to organize tenant requests →Broken equipment gets reported informally or not at all, and repair status is hard to see once the issue leaves the floor, gym, or warehouse.